The Drill-Down and Fabricate Test (DDFT): A Protocol for Measuring Epistemic Robustness in Language Models: The DDFT Protocol

-\begin{enumerate} \item \textbf{Initial Context \& Compression:} The subject model is presented with a reference text explaining a specific concept.
-This context is programmatically compressed based on a compression level $c$, where $c$ ranges from 0.0 (no compression, full text provided) to 1.0 (extreme compression, no text provided).
+\paragraph{Initial Context and Compression.} The subject model is presented with a reference text explaining a specific concept.
+This context is compressed based on compression level $c$, where $c$ ranges from 0.0 (full text) to 1.0 (no text, complete reliance on parametric knowledge).

+\paragraph{Compression Algorithm.} Compression is hard prefix truncation at the character level.
+For a reference text of length $W$, compression level $c$ returns the first $W \times (1 - c)$ characters:

+At $c = 0.75$ the model receives only the first 25\% of characters, frequently producing mid-sentence truncation.
+For example, the Harm Principle reference at $c = 0.75$ reads:

+\begin{quote} \textit{``The harm principle is a foundational concept in ethics, most notably articulated by philosopher John Stuart Mill.
+It asserts that the actions of individuals should only be limited to preven''} \end{quote}